 Once students are in the Bronze Level/Tier 3 (please see section above) students will be required to participate in Saturday School.
 Students will have the opportunity to make-up one missed class period or two (2) tardies during each session.
 Each session will be 80 minutes and will be held in our dining hall.
-A \$3.00 fine may be paid for in advance or at the door.
-Students will be turned away if they do not have assignments to complete or a book to read.
+A \$3.00 fine may be paid for in advanced or at the door.
+Students will be turned away if they don't have assignments to complete or a book to read.
 Tutors will be available for students.

-Students who choose to not come to Saturday School will not be able to participate in certain school sponsored events, until the attendance issue is resolved.
-Their names may also be sent to Truancy School, which is held weekly at Orem High School.
-Truancy school is 90 minutes long and has a \$20 fine that must be paid prior to attending.
-Please pay at the MVHS Financial Office and take the receipt with you to Truancy School.
-Failure to participate in Truancy School may result in immediate referral to court.
+Students who choose to not come to Saturday School will not be able to participate in school sponsored events (activities, dances, etc.).
+Their names will also be sent to Truancy School, which is held weekly at Orem High School.
+Truancy school is 90 minutes long and has a \$20 fine that must be paid before attending at the MVHS Financial Office.
+Failure to participate in Truancy School will result in immediate referral to court.